 An important step in the development of the enduring strategy will be collaboration with the states and territories through the Breastfeeding Jurisdictional Senior Officials Group (BJOG), and consultation with other key stakeholders through an Expert Reference Group, and more broadly through public consultation forums.

 The Department will periodically release fact sheets to update on the development of the Strategy.
-The February fact sheet is an overview of the process.
-The May fact sheet is a summary of the findings from the face-to-face consultations undertaken in April and May 2017.
+Fact sheet 1 is an overview of the process.
+Fact sheet 2 is a summary of the findings from the face-to-face consultations undertaken in April and May 2017.
+Fact sheet 3 announces the stakeholder consultation report and provides an update on the literature review and proposed timeframes.
+Fact sheet 4 provides an update on the Evidence Check (literature review) and public consultation.

 PDF version: Fact sheet 1 - Australian National Breastfeeding Strategy: 2017 and beyond (May 2017) (PDF 147 KB)